 Clinical trials are research studies that examine new investigational treatments or new combinations of treatments.
 Clinical trials play an important role in the development of new treatment options for pancreatic cancer.
 They are necessary to determine whether new treatments developed in the laboratory are beneficial to people living with pancreatic cancer.

 How do they work?

 The Food and Drug Administration (FDA) monitors clinical trials to protect participants and the general public.
 The FDA reviews and analyzes data from successful clinical trials to determine whether an experimental treatment should be approved for a specific disease, such as pancreatic cancer.
 Pancreatic cancer clinical trials may be carried out using either new investigational treatments or treatments already available for other conditions.

 Since all cancers are different, a drug that is approved by the FDA for the treatment of one type of cancer may not be approved to treat pancreatic cancer.
 The drugs that are currently approved to treat pancreatic cancer were made available to patients after showing they work and are safe in clinical trials.

-When a drug or treatment enters the clinical trial process, it must pass through three phases of testing before becoming eligible for FDA approval.
-Only if the treatment proves to be safe and promising at each phase, is it allowed to proceed to the next phase of testing.
+When an investigational drug or treatment enters the clinical trial process, it must pass through three phases of testing before becoming eligible for FDA approval.
+Only if it proves to be safe and promising at each phase, is it allowed to proceed to the next phase of testing.

 Why are clinical trials important?